 Summertime is a special time for so many hikers and backpackers.
 Everyone hits the trail in the pursuit of making memories that are worth remembering and sharing with friends and colleagues.
 In the last a few posts, we first discussed and compared the features of convertible pants and shorts giving you valuable information about these two types of bottoms and a starting point before planning your summer hiking trip(s).
 Then, you got familiar with the five golden rules for summer hiking as well as the various ways of water treatment on the trail.
 Our latest post concerned night hiking with its pros, cons, and dangers.
-Following the recent summertime line of our blog, we continue with one of the most important components of every serious hiker’s gear - hiking footwear.
-Do you remember “What Everyone Should Know About Hiking Shoes”?
-If not, you can read it here.
-We remind you that among the most important features of any hiking shoes or boots are good fit, durability, breathability, waterproofness, stability, shock absorbency, good traction, light weight etc.
+Following the recent summertime line of our blog, we continue with one of the most important components of every serious hiker’s gear – hiking footwear.
+As we emphasized in our article about hiking footwear, the most important features of quality backpacking footwear are good fit, durability, breathability, waterproofness, stability, shock absorbency, good traction, light weight, etc.

 Types of Hiking Footwear

 Wearing sandals is close to going barefoot.
 In fact, there is much evidence that going barefoot is better for the feet than wearing shoes.
 To be suitable for walking any distance, hiking sandals need to fit properly, support the feet, cushion against hard, rough, and hot surfaces, and grip adequately.
 Essential features of good sandals are thick, shock-absorbing soles with a shaped platform that supports the foot; a deep tread for grip; a strapping system that holds the heel and forefoot firmly; and rimmed edges that protect the feet from bumping against rocks and stones.
-Straps made of synthetic leather or nylon webbing absorb little moisture and dry quickly and are a good choice for wet-weather use.
+Straps made of synthetic leather or nylon webbing absorb little moisture and dry quickly.
+This makes them a good choice for wet-weather use.
 They are usually fastened by hook-and-loop fabric or clip buckles.
-In general, hiking sandals weight is comparable to the weight of hiking shoes.
+In general, hiking sandals’ weight is comparable to the weight of hiking shoes.

 They are a great choice for hiking, trekking or trail running.
-Comfortable and much lighter than hiking shoes, hiking boots or backpacking boots which reduces foot fatigue.
+Comfortable and much lighter than hiking shoes, hiking boots or backpacking boots, this type of footwear reduces foot fatigue.
 Shoes designed for trail running make ideal lightweight backpacking footwear.
 Construction usually features mesh uppers for breathability, shock-absorbing midsoles, and strong heel.
 For better foot protection, you might want to consider trail-running shoes with reinforced toe cap.

 Photo by Brodie Vissers